 This scholarly track serves residents who are committed to developing the unique skill set that enables them to participate more fully in EMS endeavors in a community, academic and/or administrative setting after completing the residency.
 During the R1 year, residents can participate as desired in EMS Journal Clubs, conferences and mass gathering evens such as the Mini Marathon.

-The capstone of our experience is participation in the NAESMP EMS Medical Directors Course prior to completion of residency.
+The capstone of our experience is participation in the National Association of EMS Physicians EMS medical directors course prior to completion of residency.
 We believe the EMS track provides the interested resident physician with the job skills to function as community-based EMS medical director after graduation and provides a solid stepping stone for work in larger metropolitan areas by preparing the resident for an EMS fellowship.

 Leadership in Emergency Medicine Administration and Professional Practice (LEAP)

-The IUEM LEAP Track is a two-year longitudinal experience developed for residents interested in exploring and potentially pursuing a career in healthcare administration and operations.
-This unique opportunity consists of various readings and monthly discussions, as well as dedicated time working directly with faculty in administrative roles, such as ED Medicinal Director, Department Chair and Chief Medical Officer.
+The LEAP track is a two-year longitudinal experience developed for residents interested in exploring and potentially pursuing a career in healthcare administration and operations.
+This unique opportunity consists of various readings and monthly discussions, as well as dedicated time working directly with faculty in administrative roles, such as ED medicinal director, department chair and chief medical officer.
 This track also allows for formalized training in efficiency and operations by having resident complete LEAN training.
 Track exclusive administrative projects offer additional exposure while also meeting general residency requirements.